 And now I have more money.
 I also have more friends.
 And joy.

 Starting a business as a busy mom isn’t easy.
 But, it is possible.
 So feel free to shove some of your “to-dos” off to the side and experiment with something new.

 Looking for a great side business for a busy mom?
-My most favorite is freelance writing!
-I’ve made so much money from writing for other people or companies.
+I highly recommend freelance writing or being a virtual assistant.